 Patient Centered Medical Home

-A Patient Centered Medical Home is a medical office where a team of health care providers work together to provide care for patients.
-In addition to Physicians, this team can include professionals such as Nurse Practitioners, Physician Assistants, Nurse Educators, Care Coordinators, Social Workers, Registered Dieticians and Behavioral Health Counselors.
+A Patient Centered Medical Home is a medical office where a team of health care providers works together to provide care for patients.
+In addition to physicians, this team can include professionals such as nurse practitioners, physician assistants, nurse educators, care coordinators, social workers, and behavioral health counselors.
 The team works together to:

 - Provide access to care 24 hours a day / 7 days a week.
-At Lamprey Health Care we are open evenings and weekends, all so we can be there when you need us.
+At Lamprey Health Care, we are open evenings and weekends, all so we can be there when you need us.
 Our after-hours call service is available when the office is closed.

 - Know your personal health history and family situation.
 This information allows providers to suggest treatment options and lifestyle changes that will make the most sense for each patient.